-It was during Josh’s freshman year of high school that Senator Frank Lautenberg passed legislation banning smoking on all airplane flights, igniting Josh’s passion for public service and teaching him that one person could make a difference.
+It was during Josh’s freshman year of high school that Senator Frank Lautenberg passed legislation banning smoking on all airplane flights, teaching him that one person could make a difference.
 It’s also why, in high school, Josh applied to be a Senate page for Senator Lautenberg, his first step in a career in public service that included serving as one of the youngest speechwriters in White House history.

-Josh lives in Wyckoff, NJ with his wife Marla, a former federal prosecutor, and their two young children Ellie and Ben.
-Ellie just started first grade and Ben is in pre-school and, just like their dad, the highlight of the summer are still those trips to the Jersey Shore.
+Josh lives in Wyckoff, NJ with his wife, Marla, and their two children, Ellie and Ben.
+Ellie is in third grade and Ben is in kindergarten and, just like their dad, the highlight of every summer is their family trips to the Jersey Shore.